 The Peak season for gas companies is Nov 1st – April 30th, you will have longer wait times to set up service during the winter months, instead of 2-3 business days, expect 4-5 business days.
 The worst week to set up service is around January 1st because they get a very big backlog from all the holidays around that time so plan for extra time in Late December, early January.

 I am finding more people just getting internet these days, but one of the big draws to cable is still sports.
 The two main cable company providers on the Westside and Valley are Spectrum and ATT.

 Hire Gardner/Pool Man

-If you need a gardner or pool man, I like to start by asking the seller who they are using and if they are good.
-Many times it is easier to just continue using the same gardner and pool man.
-Make sure to ask how much they are paying each month- I know from experience that pool and gardener prices sometimes go up when there is a new owner so it is a good idea to figure out how much the seller is currently paying as a reference.
-If you don’t want to use the sellers contacts- then ask your real estate agent, friends, or new neighbors for a referral.
-There are many great gardeners and pool man in Los Angeles so finding one shouldn’t be too hard.
+If you need a gardener or pool man, I like to start by asking the seller who they are using and if they are good.
+Many times it is easier to just continue using the same gardener and pool man.
+Make sure to ask how much they are paying each month- I know from experience that pool and gardener prices sometimes go up when there is a new owner so it is a good idea to check how much the seller is currently paying as a reference.
+If you don’t want to use the seller’s people- then ask your real estate agent, friends, or new neighbors for a referral.

 If you purchased a Condo, register yourself as the new owner with the property management company managing the building or the HOA.
 You will usually get a new owner information form along with your HOA disclosures.
-If the building has an intercomm entry system you will want to change the number on the intercomm to your phone number, and if your mailbox doesn’t have your name or unit number on it- you can add a label on it with your name.
+If the building has an intercom entry system you will want to change the number on the intercom to your phone number, and if your mailbox doesn’t have your name or unit number on it- you can add a label on it with your name.

-Some High Rise condo buildings have move in/move out procedures.
+Some High Rise condo buildings have special move-in/move-out procedures.
 The HOA documents should give you the specifics on those procedures before you close.
 Sometimes these can include a moving fee.